-Serving a population of 1.8 million, across an area of 1,500 square miles Kent and Medway NHS and Social Care Partnership Trust (KMPT) specialises in caring for people with a wide range of mental health needs including substance misuse, forensic and other specialist services.
+Serving a population of 1.8 million across an area of 1,500 square miles, Kent and Medway NHS and Social Care Partnership Trust (KMPT) specialises in caring for people with a wide range of mental health needs, including forensic and other specialist services, and substance misuse.

-To best serve the trusts geographically disparate population the trusts website needed to enable visitors to; obtain relevant information and advice about mental health issues, find information regarding its 180+ services (including where they are located), and be able to be accessed by the widest possible audience.
+To best serve the trust's geographically disparate population, the website needed to enable visitors to obtain relevant information and advice about mental health issues, find information regarding its 180+ services (including where they are located), and be able to be accessed by the widest possible audience.
 All of which the previous site was struggling to deliver.

-One such journey was aiding visitors in finding the service they required, in the right location, quickly or easily.
-With 180+ services across the region however this was no small task, with the services previously having been simply listed alphabetically.
+One such journey was aiding visitors in finding the service they required in the right location quickly and easily; however, with 180+ services across the region this was no small task, with the services previously having been simply listed alphabetically.

-To address this we worked with the trust to develop relevant public facing service categories so that visitors can filter services so that only those relevant to their needs are displayed.
-A keyword search, supported by relevant tagging, and an integrated google map, to allow visitors to determine the best service for them based on location, were also included as part of a new dedicated ‘Our services’ area.
+To address this, we worked with the trust to develop relevant public facing service categories that allow visitors to filter services so that only those relevant to their needs are displayed.
+A keyword search, supported by relevant tagging, and an integrated Google map to allow visitors to determine the best service for them based on location were also included as part of a new dedicated ‘Our services’ area.

-As a public sector body, ensuring that content and functionality was available to all was of paramount importance, and so accessibility was key.
+As a public sector body, ensuring that content and functionality was available to all was of paramount importance; therefore, accessibility was key.

 The website was optimised for modern screen readers and other accessibility aids, with the Browsealoud text to speech tool being integrated directly into the website.
 W3C mark-up and WCAG v2.0 guidelines (to a double-A rating) were also followed, with WCAG guidelines applied to media (display of videos, images & audio) and site design elements, so that the highest levels of accessibility were met.